llm-workflow-engine/llm-workflow-engine/docs/python_module.rst

 #. ``response``: An object representing the response received *(usually just a string response from the LLM)*
 #. ``message``: User message describing the outcome of the operation.

-You may also stream the response as it comes in from the API using the ``ask_stream`` method.

 To pass custom configuration to the ``ApiBackend``, use the ``Config`` class:

 .. code-block:: python